About Flat Head Syndrome

-The SleepCurve mattress is designed to prevent Flat Head Syndrome though the curved shape which allows for the bulge in the back of a baby's head.
+The SleepCurve Baby Mattress is designed to prevent and help treat Flat Head Syndrome, though the curved shape which allows for the bulge in the back of a baby’s head.
 The pressure on the skull is significantly reduced.

 There are several factors to consider when understanding the reason behind the growth in cases of flat head syndrome.